AstroProfundis/abs-build/README.md

 abs-build
 =========

 My custom build packages for ArchLinux, including all [my AUR](https://github.com/AstroProfundis/aur) [packages](https://aur.archlinux.org/packages/?SeB=m&K=AstroProfundis) and some custom modified ones from other's AUR.
+Most packages are build with `clang`.

 Binary repository can be used: